FIRST DEGREE MURDER ATTORNEY IN PHOENIX, AZ

 Guilty Except Insane

 An attorney can argue insanity on behalf of a mentally ill suspect in order to potentially drop the death penalty.
 To prove that a suspect is guilty but insane, an attorney must prove that the suspect didn’t know right from wrong during a murder because of their mental illness.
 This defense is generally uncommon because many people suffer from mental illness but still know right from wrong.
-However, the insanity defense is still used for suspects who suffer from schizophrenia, bipolar disorder, dissociative identity disorder (formerly known as multiple personality disorder), and more.
-Instead of facing the death penalty or life imprisonment, a suspect who claims insanity will spend their life in a mental hospital.

-For example, a famous case in the 1970s in which the suspect claimed insanity was Billy Milligan.
+For example, a famous case in the 1970s in which the suspect claimed insanity involved Billy Milligan.
 He suffered from dissociative identity disorder.
 His lawyers claimed that two of his 24 alternate personalities committed rape and armed robbery without Milligan’s host personality being aware of the crimes.

 Mitigation Evidence

-Mitigation evidence is basically any factors in a suspect’s life that should spare them from the death penalty out of mercy alone.
+Mitigation evidence is basically any factor in a suspect’s life that should spare them from the death penalty out of mercy alone.
 Potential factors that an attorney can argue are a suspect’s young age, mental illness, and biosocial history.